adamjeanlaurent/MySQL-Cheatsheet/README.md

 -- ex.
 SELECT (Age, Name) FROM Customers WHERE Name IS NULL;
 SELECT (AGE, Name) FROM Customers WHERE Name IS NOT NULL;

+-- SELECT TOP

+-- used to specify the number of records to return
+-- The following example returns the first 3 records of the customers table SELECT TOP 3  * FROM Customers;
+-- supports percentages as well,
+SELECT TOP 50 PERCENT * FROM Customers;
+-- as well as WHERE clauses,
+SELECT TOP 3 * FROM Customers WHERE Name = "Bob";

+-- MIN() and MAX() Functions

 ```

 ## UPDATE